bennetde/swevisualizer/README.md

 ## Build System

 Currently only tested under Windows.
+For  Windows it is needed that NetCDF is installed and the bin directory added to PATH.

 For compilation, CMake, Make and a suitable compiler (e.g. gcc, clang, msvc) is needed.